tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-continuous-delivery-project-setting-up.md

   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/config_buildchanges_rel.png" title="Jenkins Configuration - Adding Release to Build Args" /><br /> Jenkins Configuration – Adding Release to Build Args
 </div>

 Now that I have it working, I also want to add the option to automatically run when new changes are committed to source control.
-The Build Triggers section of the job configuration controls how jobs are triggered, so I'll select the “Poll SCM” option to poll my source control repository.
+The Build Triggers section of the job configuration controls how jobs are triggered, so I'll select the "Poll SCM" option to poll my source control repository.
 A value of <code class="codespan">"*/5 * * * *"</code> will set it to check every 5 minutes (which may be overkill given how few updates I will be making over the course of this project, but oh well).

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/config_buildchanges_poll.png" title="Jenkins Configuration - Polling for Build Trigger" /><br /> Jenkins Configuration – Defining Polling for Build Trigger